 The evidence-based approach to early learning presented in the framework is intended to be flexible and applicable for all types of programs and for educators of all levels of experience.
 It is intended to encourage educators, and others who use it, to consider every aspect of their interactions with children.
 The quality of these exchanges profoundly influences each child's development-now, and into the future.
 The framework is meant to challenge and to inspire pedagogical practice and leadership.
 Educators are encouraged to use the framework in ways that work best for them as they plan for each child's optimal development.
 An educator may read the framework individually to reflect on their own professional practice, values, and beliefs, or share it with colleagues to inspire professional growth.
-A pedagogical leader may use the various sections of the framework as a guide for developing a new policy or protocol.
-Educators are encouraged to use the framework in them, the children they care for and their families and communities.
+A pedagogical leader may use the various sections of the framework as a reference point for discussion.
+An administrator may use the framework as a guide for developing a new policy or protocol.
+Educators are encouraged to use the framework in other ways that support them, the children they care for and their families and communities.